See our exclusive index of companies on the move:Explore Stocks

 - Select the amount to sell and finalise the process.

 - Either withdraw your Australian dollars or transfer your new digital currency into your crypto wallet.

-Alternatively, if you have an extremely large amount of bitcoin to trade or sell, you can use one of 32 bitcoin ATMs around Australia to quickly make the change to cold, hard cash.
+Alternatively, if you have a large amount of bitcoin to trade or sell, you can use one of 67 bitcoin ATMs around Australia to quickly make the change to cold, hard cash.